sourcegraph/sourcegraph-public-snapshot/docs/features/letsencrypt.md

 ### Error "Failed to connect to host for DVSNI challenge"

-LetsEncrypt tries to verify your ownership of the server via ports :80 and :443, so confirm that your DNS settings correctly point to your server and that you are not being routed through e.g. Cloudflare or other HTTPS middleware providers while running the above commands.
+Let's Encrypt tries to verify your ownership of the server via ports :80 and :443, so confirm that your DNS settings correctly point to your server and that you are not being routed through e.g. CloudFlare or other HTTPS middleware providers while running the above commands.

 ## Known Issues

-In the future, Sourcegraph will seamlessly integrate with LetsEncrypt in order to automatically renew certificates for you.
+In the future, Sourcegraph will seamlessly integrate with Let's Encrypt in order to automatically renew certificates for you.
 Until then, you'll need to rerun the above `./letsencrypt-auto certonly` step to renew your certificate at least every 90 days to avoid your HTTPS service being interrupted.